Pete Way: Career

 Pete Way grew up in Enfield, London.
 He started playing bass guitar in bands with friends from high school.
 He and guitarist Mick Bolton became friends and they and a drummer formed their first serious band, The Boyfriends.
 After high school, Way left home at 17 and worked at a maritime insurance company and as a civil servant in the Ministry of Defence.

 The band eventually added singer Phil Mogg to the line-up and changed the band's name to Hocus Pocus.
 After the drummer had a nervous breakdown resulting from drug abuse, he was replaced by Andy Parker.
 They subsequently changed the band's name again, becoming UFO.
 After two studio albums with original guitarist Bolton, the band recruited the guitar wunderkind Michael Schenker from Scorpions.
 Later the band signed on guitarist/keyboardist and long-time friend Paul Raymond.
 Paul 'Tonka' Chapman replaced Schenker in the early 1980s.
 The group released many albums and singles and had two UK top 40 hits.

 Disliking the more commercially accessible direction UFO were taking in the early 1980s, Way jumped ship to form Fastway with former Motörhead guitarist "Fast" Eddie Clarke.
-Pete was unable to extricate himself from a contract he signed with Chrysalis and stepped down to play bass for Ozzy Osbourne during the Diary of a Madman tour.
+Way was unable to extricate himself from a contract he signed with Chrysalis and stepped down to play bass for Ozzy Osbourne during the Diary of a Madman tour.

 In 1982, Way formed the punningly titled Waysted with Fin Muir, Paul Raymond, Frank Noon and Ronnie Kayfield.
-Their debut album Vices was released in 1982 and reached #78 in the UK chart.
-The band's third album, Save your Prayers, where Muir was replaced by Tyketto vocalist Danny Vaughn (Daniel T. Himler) was their most successful in America where it reached #185.
+Their debut album Vices was released in 1982 and reached number 78 in the UK Albums Chart.
+The band's third album, Save your Prayers, where Muir was replaced by Tyketto vocalist Danny Vaughn (Daniel T. Himler) was their most successful in America where it reached number 185 in the Billboard 200.